jhbeech/simplex/Linear Programming Notes.md

 ...

-## A linear function's local maximum over a convex set is a global maximum
+## More intuition around a linear function's local maximum over a convex set being a global maximum
 The simplex algorithm is a greedy algorithm that lets us move from one BFS / vertex to a better neighbouring BFS.
 This terminates when there are no better neighbouring BFSs.
 Although we are pretty confident (didn't prove it) that a solution occurs at a vertex, we are not sure that we can implement a greedy algorithm this way - eg imagine a set that has a kindof pointy snake a shape that snakes towards the optimum, away and then back towards the optimum.

 (We will now see that this cannot happen, because the intersection of linear inequalities cannot be snakey - it can only be kindof like a pointy ball.
 To see this formally:)